dispatches

 Among the Ukrainian units opposing the Russian onslaught is the 47th Mechanized Brigade of the AFU, equipped with M1A1 Abrams tanks and M2A2 Bradley IFVs in its service.
 While the Abrams tanks do not stand out much in terms of combat effectiveness compared to other types of tanks in the current war, the M2A2 Bradley has proven to be the best infantry fighting vehicle in the field.
 After their deliveries were announced, we assumed that their larger size, particularly their greater height compared to other IFVs used in the war, would make them easier targets for anti-tank missiles.
 However, most armored vehicles losses in this war are not caused by anti-tank missiles, but by drones, where the height of the target is irrelevant.

 Rumors continue to circulate about an allegedly planned RuAF offensive on the Zaporizhzhia axis.
 We do not see evidence of a troop buildup on this axis.
-However, recently Russian forces have advanced in the South Donetsk direction, on the Vremevsky ledge, near the villages of Staromaiorske, Rivnopil and Novodarivka, where the AFU conducted their offensive in the summer of 2023.
+However, recently Russian forces have advanced in the South Donetsk direction, on the Vremivka salient, near the villages of Staromaiorske, Rivnopil and Novodarivka, where the AFU conducted their offensive in the summer of 2023.
 It is worth noting that only Novodarivka is located in the Zaporizhzhia region.
 We believe that the RuAF will try to retake the territory liberated by Ukrainian forces last year.

 In the Kharkiv region, in the Kupiansk direction, Russian troops have advanced near the villages of Kruhliakivka and Kolisnykivka.
 This has been the most significant advance in recent days in this direction.
 We now expect the RuAF to continue their attempts to dislodge the AFU from the bridgehead on the left bank of the Oskil River.